 CONSULTATION & SPEAKING OPPORTUNITIES

-To develop a thought-provoking & inspiring program, we will be releasing a 'Call for Papers' in the coming weeks.
-Visit the website or simply forward your advice and recommendations for speakers and topics to be addressed to Tina.email@example.com before Friday 30, September 2016.
+To develop a thought-provoking & inspiring program, please forward your advice and recommendations for speakers and topics to be addressed to firstname.lastname@example.org before Friday 7th October 2016.